General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: General-relativistic dissipative hydrodynamics: 3+1 conservative formulation

 \subsection{3+1 decomposition of spacetime}

 As customary in the so-called 3+1 decomposition of spacetime, we decompose the four-dimensional manifold such that notions of time and space reappear.
 This can be achieved by foliating spacetime in terms of a set of non-intersecting spacelike hypersurfaces.
 On each hypersurface a unit timelike four-vector field \(\boldsymbol{n}\) can be defined such that \(\boldsymbol{n}\) is normal to its corresponding hypersurface.
-As we have \(n_{\mu}n^{\mu}=-1\), its trajectory can also be interpreted as a reference observer, called ``normal'' or ``Eulerian'' observer.
-In this way, it is possible represent physical laws in terms of projections either parallel or orthogonal to \(\boldsymbol{n}\).
-For a detailed description of this formalism we refer to \citet{Alcubierre:2008}, \citet{Gourgoulhon2012}, and \citet{Rezzolla_book:2013}.
+As we have \(n_{\mu}n^{\mu}=-1\), its trajectory in spacetime can be interpreted as the worldline of a ``normal'' or ``Eulerian'' observer.
+In this way, it is possible to represent physical laws in terms of projections either parallel or orthogonal to \(\boldsymbol{n}\) (see \citet{Alcubierre:2008}, \citet{Gourgoulhon2012}, and \citet{Rezzolla_book:2013} for details).

 The generic line-element in a 3+1 decomposition can be written as